Ultra

 Detectors

-• Ultra can measure the spectrum of each pulse of the laser at 100kHz using a range of MCT, InGaAs and Silicon array detectors
+• measure the spectrum of each pulse of the laser at 100kHz using a range of MCT, InGaAs and Silicon array detectors

-• Ultra can also measure weak signals such Raman scattering or SFG light from samples using sensitive integrating detectors
+• measure weak signals such Raman scattering or SFG light from samples using sensitive integrating detectors

 Sample management

-• sample preparation facilities are provided with state-of-the-art laboratories enabling sensitive sample preparation across chemistry and biology
+• sample preparation facilities with state-of-the-art laboratories enabling sensitive sample preparation across chemistry and biology

-• a range of sample cells are available for temperature control, flow and various sample forms and quantities
+• a range of sample cells for temperature control, flow and various sample forms and quantities

 Meet the team